Bryan Devendorf

 Bryan Devendorf is an American drummer.
-He is best known as a founding member of the indie rock band The National, with whom he has recorded eight studio albums.
+He is best known as a founding member of the indie rock band The National, with whom he has recorded ten studio albums.
 Devendorf is also a member of the experimental rock bands Pfarmers and LNZNDRF.

 In 2020, Devendorf released his debut solo album, Royal Green, under the moniker Royal Green.

 Personal life

 Bryan Devendorf was raised in Cincinnati, Ohio.
 As a child, Devendorf was tutored by Afghan Whigs drummer Steve Earle: "My first drum teacher was Steve Earle, not the singer-songwriter, but he was in the band The Afghan Whigs.
-He was with them through Gentleman - all the good Whigs records."
+He was with them through Gentleman – all the good Whigs records."

-Prior to performing in The National, Devendorf worked as a Book Publisher for Soho Press: "[It was] in the midst of the dot-com bubble and all that high-flying what-have-you, I was sifting through piles of manuscripts, looking for gold. [...]
+Prior to performing in The National, Devendorf worked as a book publisher for Soho Press: "[It was] in the midst of the dot-com bubble and all that high-flying what-have-you, I was sifting through piles of manuscripts, looking for gold. [...]
 I did get the opportunity to edit a few titles, start to finish.
 It was an invaluable experience all around."
-In 2007, Devendorf worked at as a "proofreader at an "interactive" ad agency," while still performing in The National.
-He later noted, in 2010: "My wife keeps trying to get on me to start writing again, but I’m just too lazy.
+In 2007, Devendorf worked at as a "proofreader at an 'interactive' ad agency" while still performing in The National.
+He later noted, in 2010: "My wife keeps trying to get on me to start writing again, but I'm just too lazy.
 But I think what I would do [if I wasn't in The National] is be a copy editor, working on novels.
-I don't know if I could write a novel; I’m more of a non-fiction guy.
+I don't know if I could write a novel; I'm more of a non-fiction guy.
 Memoirist, I guess."

 Bryan maintains an interest in golf: "I am a golfer.
-I don't know if that's "shocking".
-I don't get to play very often, but my parents just moved down to North Carolina on a golf course, so I golf while I’m down there.
+I don't know if that's 'shocking'.
+I don't get to play very often, but my parents just moved down to North Carolina on a golf course, so I golf while I'm down there.
 Every once in awhile in Brooklyn, I go out to Flatbush, to Reid Park.
 I actually had a hole-in-one in Brooklyn two years ago.
 182 yards, uphill, out at Dyker Beach Golf Club, 17th hole."